DavidGeeraerts/module_system_SysPrep/README.md

 	- Unattend file name to seed; default is unattend.xml
 	- can be set to 0 to bypass, otherwise if defined the unattend file will be seeded

-5. Parameter 5 (`$CUSTOM_USER`)
+5. Paramter 5 (`$TIMEOUT`)
-	- String
+	- Seconds
-	- The user configured in the unattend.xml file
-	- User should be deleted by default, but may require more aggresive actions.
+	- Console screen timeout.
+Default is 10 seconds

 6. Paramter 6 (`$DELPROF2_PATH`)
 	- Directory path
 	- Where delprof2.exe resides in relation to the volume where the module is run from